KennethEllebring/goblincakes_server/README.md

 ### Installation

-1. Create a ".env" file in the root directory containing ex:
+1. Create a ".env" file in the root directory containing:

    ```js
    URI = "mongoDB Server URI";